Anytime valid and asymptotically optimal inference driven by predictive recursion: Abstract

 \section{Abstract}

-Distinguishing two classes of candidate models is a fundamental and practically important problem in statistical inference.
-Error rate control is crucial to the logic but, in complex nonparametric settings, such guarantees can be difficult to achieve, especially when the stopping rule that determines the data collection process is not available.
-In this paper we develop a novel e-process construction that leverages the so-called predictive recursion (PR) algorithm designed to rapidly and recursively fit nonparametric mixture models.
-The resulting PRe-process affords anytime valid inference uniformly over stopping rules and is shown to be efficient in the sense that it achieves the maximal growth rate under the alternative relative to the mixture model being fit by PR.
-In the special case of testing for a log-concave density, the PRe-process test is computationally simpler and faster, more stable, and no less efficient compared to a recently proposed anytime valid test.
+Distinguishing two candidate models is a fundamental and practically important statistical problem.
+Error rate control is crucial to the testing logic but, in complex nonparametric settings, can be difficult to achieve, especially when the stopping rule that determines the data collection process is not available.
+This paper proposes an e-process construction based on the predictive recursion ($\pr$) algorithm originally designed to recursively fit nonparametric mixture models.
+The resulting $\pr$e-process affords anytime valid inference and is asymptotically efficient in the sense that its growth rate is first-order optimal relative to $\pr$'s mixture model.

 \emph{Keywords and phrases:} e-process; mixture model; nonparametric; test martingale; universal inference.